 The Stathmartine Press was set up in 2014, and in November 2016 launched its first publication, Crail and its Fisheries, 1550 – 1600, by Professor Thomas Riis.
 A second book, Pittenweem Priory by R Anthony Lodge, is also available.
+The third book from the Strathmartine Press is Law, Lordship and Tenure by Alan R Borthwick and Hector L MacQueen.

 The objective of the press is to publish small, high-quality, monographs (normally of 30,000 – 50,000 words) on any aspect of Scottish History, and enquiries are invited from potential authors.